3n3a/pg-html/README.md

 # pg-html
 HTML from your Database

+>
+> **Disclaimer**: all the content in this repository is for research purposes only.
+I wouldn't recommend running this in production, well not yet.
+>

 The Idea being, that you can generate HTML from within the SQL, as like a function.
 Because wouldn't it be cool, if I could say like "render me this table as a literal html table", right?

 ## usage